 Instructions

-• Make the simple syrup: To a small saucepan add the water and sugar over medium heat.
+• Skip this step if using already purchased simple syrup.
+To a small saucepan add the water and sugar over medium heat.
 Heat until the sugar dissolves, stirring often.
 Remove and allow to cool.
-Omit this step if using store bought.

 • To a rocks glass/tumbler add the basil leaves, whiskey and 1 ounce (2 tablespoons) simple syrup.
 Use a muddler or the end of a wooden spoon to mash the basil into the liquid.